Driver Improvement Regulated Program FAQs

 2. I was fingerprinted when I initially became certified.
 Why do I need to be fingerprinted again for recertification?

 Fingerprints that are used for non-criminal justice purposes are only retained by the Georgia and Federal Bureaus of Investigation for a matter of days and then purged, hence the need to be re-fingerprinted.
-In addition, the decision to recertify an individual or entity must be based on current criminal history results.
+Also, the decision to recertify an individual or entity must be based on current criminal history results.

 3. I am currently certified as a driver improvement instructor and/or a driver improvement clinic.
 When and how do I recertify?